The Best Coffee Subscriptions

 Blue Bottle made a name for itself early on in the specialty coffee scene, and is now majority held by Nestle.
 They have a network of cafes and retail presence in grocery stores, and also sell blends and single origin coffees via subscription ranging from weekly to monthly.

 What we think: We really admire the design of Blue Bottle, from their cafes to their website everything is polished and looks great.
-Being a mass-market company with retail spaces means they operate on a large scale, which is where blends become a useful tool.
-All our subscriptions are premium, single-origin beans that we roast in-house to maximize their unique flavors - the opposite of a blend.
-Our entire focus is on being the best subscription possible for fresh coffee that always ships same-day.
+Being a mass-market company means they operate large scale, which is where blends become a useful tool.
+All our subscriptions are single-origin beans that we roast in-house to maximize their uniqueness - sort of the opposite of a blend.
+We figure if you're getting regular shipments, may as well take advantage of the variety specialty coffee has to offer.

 Driftaway Coffee is a single-roaster subscription out of New York City that sources and roasts single-origin coffees.
 They have 4 different taste 'profiles' and source a different coffee for each profile every month.
 They're travel-themed similar to Atlas, with airport-code style tags for their coffees.

 What we think: These folks seems like a solid coffee of the month club, with 4 options for coffees you can receive each month.
 It's cool to see another single-origin subscription offering options because we find that people really enjoy trying multiple coffees each month.
 We almost always have more than 4 coffees available, and we introduce new ones on a rolling basis every week - variety is fun for us as well as our members!

 Multi-Roaster subscriptions send you coffees from different roasters, either from around their city or around the country.
 The main advantage here is variety: you get to try a bunch of different roasters and collect a bunch of colorful coffee bags, which can be fun.